What LPs Won’t Say Out Loud About Your Fund I Deck

 What makes the sourcing repeatable?

-Why should anyone believe your best early opportunities are not random?
+Why should anyone believe your best opportunities are anything other than random?

 Why should an LP underwrite first-time manager risk here?

-This is the question underneath all the others.
-Answer it directly.
+This is the real question underneath all the others.

 They are underwriting your judgment.